Glossary of Pulmonary Hypertension (PH) Terms

 Epoprostenol sodium: An FDA-approved intravenous treatment for PAH.
 It is delivered intravenously through a central line catheter and with a small pump.
 Epoprostenol sodium is the chemical name for Flolan® and Veletri®.
 See also prostanoids

-Etiology: The cause of a disease.
+Etiology (ee-tee-AWL-o-gee): The cause of something, such as a disease.

 Back to top of page